-This paper presented a novel solution to a new type of ADAS to automatically warn the driver when backingout in perpendicular or angle parking lots, specially in cases where side parked cars block the driver view of the potential traffic flow.
-The detection system is handled by a FSM.
-A novel spatio-temporal motion descriptor is presented (STHOL features) to robustly represent oncoming traffic or free traffic states.
-A Bayesian framework is finally used to trigger the warning signal.
+This paper presented a novel solution to a new type of ADAS to automatically warn the driver when backing-out in perpendicular or angle parking lots, specially in cases where side parked cars block the driver view of the potential traffic flow.
+Up to now this is the first approach presented to deal with this specific problem.